modal-labs/gpu-glossary/gpu-glossary/device-hardware/l1-data-cache.md

 [groups of threads](/gpu-glossary/device-software/thread-block) scheduled onto it.

-The L1 data cache is co-located with and nearly as fast as components that effect computations (e.g. the
+The L1 data cache is co-located with and only about an order of magnitude slower than the components that effect computations (e.g. the [CUDA Cores](/gpu-glossary/device-hardware/cuda-core)).
-[CUDA Cores](/gpu-glossary/device-hardware/cuda-core)).

 It is implemented with SRAM, the same basic semiconductor cell used in CPU